Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

     <%block name="html_title">${display_name}</%block>

-Based on the above ``%block`` definition, only the name of the block tells us that it is HTML-escaped, and only usable in an HTML context.
+Based on the above ``%block`` definition, only the name of the block tells us that it is HTML-escaped, and it is only usable in an HTML context.
 You could not use this same ``%block`` in a JavaScript context.

 Here is this same ``%block`` above, as it is actually used to display the title.